MumMumMum/DL_Interview/rc.md

    Learning parameters from driving data and modeling driving experience as the features learnt.
    Yes, Indeed possible.

-### 10.What other skills / experience do you feel are important for the development of autonomous
-vehicle technologies that rely on cameras, inertia sensors and GPS?
+### 10.What other skills / experience do you feel are important for the development of autonomous vehicle technologies that rely on cameras, inertia sensors and GPS?
-A.  Go data extarcation from images, like robust object detection.
+A.  Good data extarcation from images, like robust object detection.
+    These objects should be catgorized in classes like cautious and not cautious.
+    For eg: if pedisterian we should we more cautious than when we see a car standing by.
     Traffic light detection.
     Detction of distance of objects in images
     SLAM